Generators

 value, typically used by the provider to indicate a specific LLM to target.kwargs

-are used to carry:- Serialized
+are used to carry:- API key (

 GenerateParams

 fields like like temp, stop tokens, etc. - Additional provider-specific attributes to set on the constructed generator class.
-For instance, you can set the
+For instance, you

 LiteLLMGenerator.max_connections